Just Hanging On

 In cyclists’ terms, I am not a climber.
 It’s power to weight ratio and I will never be in the top 10-20 or 30% of the elite racers.
 Maybe not even top 50%.
 But I like to climb.
 What an incredible feeling to reach the summit of the toughest hillclimb in the world.

 My time over last year did improve by 5 minutes – to 1:46.
 Last year I was in the 82 percentile or better than 18% of the racers.
-This year I was at 68% – better then 32 percent or right at the edge of the two-thirds line.
+This year I was at 68% – better than 32%or right at the edge of the two-thirds line.
+But still way below the line.

 My heart rate 158 avg/ 177 max was 2 beats faster this year than last year (156/175).
 And I didn’t worry about it.
 I never felt in distress.
 But I forgot to turn off my Garmin when I reached the finish line so it shows an extra two minutes.
 Oh well.
 There’s so much happening at the finish that it’s hard to remember everything.
 I bet if I had turned it off my heart rate would have been at least another beat higher.

 I had loaded the bike on the car then saw this finisher, D. P. Thomas, of Weatherford, Texas.
 I knew he wouldn’t make it.
-The mountain zaps your strength and you must have something left for the climb.
+The mountain zaps your strength and you must have something left for the finish.
 Otherwise the legs can’t turn over the pedals and gravity forces you to the ground faster than one can unclip.
+And he wasn’t the only one.

-On the descent I tried to encourage the still climbing riders by letting them know they weren’t far from the summit.
+On the descent I tried to encourage those still climbing by letting them know they weren’t far from the summit.
 One poor guy was “yo-yo-ing” so badly I stopped just so he could use the entire road to weave and cut the grade.

 At our post-race turkey dinner, in the tent, I found Phil Gaimon and went to talk with him.
 In February, Mary knew that I was going to work the Tour of California and asked me to deliver a personal message to Phil to come back this year to the Hillclimb.
 And I did.
 I reminded him of that bitterly cold day in Santa Rosa and he remembered it well.

 I told Phil I wanted a picture of us to put on my CaringBridge site.
 I explained that I had cancer and then we talked about cancer.
-He told me he was interested in my site and that his dad would be too.
+He told me he was interested in my site and that his dad would be too as his dad was battling for his life.

 I plan to.